 What is a Property Manager?

-Property managers take care of the many aspects of residential, commercial, or industrial properties.
-They make sure the property looks nice, operates smoothly, and preserves its resale value.
+A property manager is someone who takes care of the many aspects of residential, commercial, or industrial properties.
+They make sure the property is rented, looks nice, operates smoothly, and preserves its resale value.
 Property managers usually work in an office environment, often onsite.
-About half of all workers were self-employed in 2010, and their work schedules may include evenings and weekends.

 What does a Property Manager do?